yiisoft/docs/010-code-style.md

 # 010 - Code Style

-Code formatting used in Yii 3 packages is based on [PSR-1](https://www.php-fig.org/psr/psr-1/) and [PSR-12](https://www.php-fig.org/psr/psr-12/) with additional rules added on top of it.
+Code formatting used in Yii 3 packages is based on [PSR-1](https://www.php-fig.org/psr/psr-1/) and [PSR-12](https://www.php-fig.org/psr/psr-12/) with extra rules added on top of it.

 ## Names